 - Review feedback on your patients between appointments — You can also access Patient360 via Availity to obtain feedback regarding their patients’ care plans and condition management while enrolled in CNDC.

 Email us at Condition-Care-PHP-Provider-Referrals@anthem.com anytime or call 1-888-830-4300 from 8:30 a.m. to 5:30 p.m. local time, Monday through Friday, to reach a CNDC/PHP staff member.
 Confidential voicemail is available 24 hours a day.

 You have additional rights and responsibilities, including the right to:

 - Obtain information about the organization’s services, staff qualifications and any contractual relations.

-- Decline to participate in or work with the organization’s programs and services on behalf of their patients.
+- Decline to participate in or work with the organization’s programs and services on behalf of your patients.

-- Be informed how the organization coordinates interventions with care plans for individual members.
+- Be informed on how the organization coordinates interventions with care plans for individual members.

-- Know how to contact the case manager responsible for managing and communicating with their patients.
+- Know how to contact the case manager responsible for managing and communicating with your patients.

 - Be supported by the organization when interacting with members to make decisions about their healthcare.

 - Receive courteous and respectful treatment from the organization’s staff.

 - Communicate complaints about CNDC as outlined in the Anthem Blue Cross (Anthem) provider grievances procedures, which can be located in the Anthem provider manuals: